Dickon Edwards

 Dickon Edwards (born Richard Edwards; 3 September 1971), also known as Dickon Angel, is a St Leonards-on-Sea-based indie pop musician and diarist.

 He was a founding member of the bands Orlando and Fosca, and briefly played guitar in the band Spearmint.
+He also wrote the lyrics for a song on the Scarlet's Well album Black Tulip Wings, 'Narcissus in the Maze'.

 He has kept a blog called The Diary at the Centre of the Earth since 8 December 1997 (predating the 1999 coining of the term "blog" - he terms it an "online diary").
-Excerpts from the blog were included in Travis Elborough and Nick Rennison's A London Year and in the follow-up title A Traveller's Year.
+Excerpts from the blog were included in Travis Elborough and Nick Rennison's A London Year the follow-up title A Traveller's Year, Our History of the 20th Century, and Bus Fare and the blog was also featured in an edition of the BBC1 arts programme Imagine.
+In May 2017, it was recognised as the UK’s longest running web diary by the Centre for Life-Writing Research at King’s College London, as part of their exhibition Dear Diary.

+In September 2004 he wrote the afterword for a new edition of Jerome K. Jerome's The Idle Thoughts of an Idle Fellow.

+In September 2007, he contributed an account of his first trip to Tangier with Shane MacGowan, plus a set-list from his club night Beautiful & Damned, plus a photo of himself with Anne Pigalle, walking a lobster in homage to the French poet Gérard de Nerval, to The Decadent Handbook, edited by Rowan Pelling.

 In March 2008 he released a printed collection of lyrics titled The Portable Dickon Edwards, which was released in a limited edition alongside Fosca's The Painted Side of the Rocket album.

+Edwards was one of 57 modern dandies featured in the 2013 book by Rose Callahan (photographs) and Nathaniel 'Natty' Adams (words) I Am Dandy: The Return of the Elegant Gentleman.

 In 2021, Edwards completed a PhD on Ronald Firbank and the Legacy of Camp Modernism at Birkbeck College, University of London.

+In October 2025 a collection of Edwards' diary entries from 1997 to 2007, edited by Robert Wringham and with an introduction by Travis Elborough, was published by P & H Books, entitled Diary at the Centre of the Earth.
+Vol. I. The book also contained 'supplementary material' in the form of magazine articles and interviews, together with 2025 annotations.

+In June 2026 he wrote the foreword to Jules Scheele's graphic novel adaptation of Virginia Woolf's Orlando.

 Personal life

-Known for his dandy aesthetic, Dickon has peroxide blonde hair and is often seen in a white, blue, or silver-grey three-piece suit, the silver-grey suit being a bequest from fellow London dandy Sebastian Horsley.
+Known for his dandy aesthetic, Dickon has peroxide blond hair and is often seen in a white, blue, or silver-grey three-piece suit, the silver-grey suit being a bequest from fellow London dandy Sebastian Horsley.

 Edwards is a son of the quiltmaker and author Lynne Edwards MBE, and the cartoonist Brian "Bib" Edwards.
 His brother was the Adam Ant guitarist, Tom Edwards.